 A penalty would get retaken if the ball becomes defective during a spot kick.
-The same rule applies to kicks from the penalty mark as the ball moves forward if it does not touches another player, the crossbar, or the goalposts.
+The same rule applies to kicks taken from the penalty mark as the ball moves forward if it does not touch another player, the crossbar, or the goalposts.

 Note: In all cases, the soccer ball may not get changed during a match without the full authority of the referee.